Lost Pleasures

 I think maybe the “fit for purpose” part is more interesting..
 Does that apply if Apple update it, when I had the choice to stay on the original software?
 What about if it still makes phone calls, just a bit slower?

-1. Chutzpah84 avatar
+1. Chutzpah84 Avatar

 Chutzpah84